-Adjusted EBITDA is EBITDA before share option and related charges, and adjusting items.
-A reconciliation between EBITDA and Adjusted EBITDA is shown below.
+Adjusted EBITDA is EBITDA excluding share option and related charges and adjusting items.
+A reconciliation between EBITDA and Adjusted EBITDA is presented below.
 Management considers Adjusted EBITDA the most appropriate measure to comment on the Group's underlying financial performance.